alttch/bma-info/eva4/include/pubsub.rst

 * $.name[0] - the first element of block field "name" if the field is an array

 Array ranges are not supported.
-If a payload or its part is created as an array and no elements are set before an index, their values are set to *null*.
+If a payload or its part is created as an array and no elements are set before the value index, their values are set to *null*.

 Payloads can be packed/unpacked as JSON (*json*), `MessagePack
 <https://msgpack.org/>`_ (*msgpack*) or as-is for strings/numbers (*no*, the